-This guide provides information for all faculty, instructors, adjuncts, TAs, and researchers regarding Open Educational Resources (OER), Creative Commons licensing, and other issues pertinent to free educational materials for all teaching staff, researchers, and students.
+This guide provides information for all faculty, instructors, adjuncts, TAs, and researchers regarding Open Educational Resources (OER), open licensing, and other issues pertinent to free educational materials for all teaching staff, researchers, and students.

 The information here is intended to provide all teaching staff on the University of Memphis campus a basic understanding of Open Education Resources.
 With this information and the available tools and training, faculty and instructors will ideally move from the basics of OER concepts to the discovery and implementation of OER materials into their courses.

 Just need the basics to get started?
 Download our Quick Start guide.